marijnh/Eloquent-JavaScript/07_robot.md

 the set of undelivered parcels.
 The call to `map` takes care of the moving, and the call to `filter` does the delivering.

-Parcel objects also aren't changed when they are moved, but recreated.
+Parcel objects aren't changed when they are moved, but recreated.
 The `move` method gives us a new village state, but leaves the old one entirely intact.

 ```